AlvinKuruvilla/precogly/README.md

 ## Why should I care about Precogly?

-### What does "compliance-aware" mean?

-Say you are a bank, if you choose PCI-DSS and DORA as the frameworks for your org initially, the controls and countermeasures that show up later on will be mapped to these controls enabling you to demonstrate audit readiness.

 ## Feature Comparison

 | Feature                                            | Open Source Tools | Commercial Tools | Precogly |